 The article in Life & Style talked about how Shiloh went from liking dolls to dinosaurs when she was two years old.
 That’s the age when C.J. went from liking trains to Barbies.
 That’s the age when parents stop selecting toys and the children start doing it for themselves.
 At age three, Shiloh started wearing some clothes from her brothers’ closet and C.J. started wearing my tank tops as tank dresses.
 A year later, when Shiloh begged for a short-cropped hairdo, C.J. wanted to grow his hair out like Rapunzel.
 Shiloh is sometimes mistaken for a boy (because apparently some people don’t keep up on the Brangelina brood like I do) and C.J. is sometimes mistaken for a girl.
 Our kids are total twin-sies, only different.

 In the Life & Style article, Jonathan “Manhattan’s most media-friendly psychotherapist” Alpert was quoted as saying, “this is a culture where kids get picked on if they don’t look like other kids.
 Shiloh’s already different…and she may already feel ostracized because of that.”

-People have given me the same advice.
+People have given me the same advice and I have read it a few times in magazines like the Atlanta Parent.
 My argument is that if we were all the same, this world would super boring.
 If the goal is to get people like Shiloh and C.J. to be less colorful, the result will be a dull, drab future in a place where their peers have been taught that conformity reigns supreme.
 It will be Boresville 90210, population snoozefest.